 Water diversion: Water is diverted from the stream for hatchery operations.
-This results in a decrease in the amount and quality of approximately 0.25 of stream habitat.
+This results in a decrease in the amount and quality of 1,275 linear feet of stream habitat from the Pond 25 (east bank) river intake to the pond discharge flume.
 The loss in habitat may result in a decrease in steelhead and bull trout abundance; although this has not been quantified, it is expected to be negligible.
-In addition, The Mitchell Act Intake and Screening Assessment (WDFW 2003) has identified design and alternatives needed to get existing structures in compliance with NOAA fish screening standards.
-From the assessment, YN has been requesting funding for future scoping, design, and construction work of a new intake system.

-Water Quality: This facility operates under the "Upland Fin-Fish Hatching and Rearing" National Pollution Discharge Elimination System (NPDES) general permit which conducts effluent monitoring and reporting and operates within the limitations established in its permit administered by the Washington Department of Ecology (DOE).
-Monthly and annual reports on water quality sampling, use of chemicals at this facility, compliance records are available from DOE.
+Water Quality: This facility operates under the "Federal Aquaculture Facilities and Aquaculture Facilities Located in Indian Country within the Boundaries of the State of Washington" National Pollution Discharge Elimination System (NPDES) general permit (WAG-130021) which conducts effluent monitoring and reporting and operates within the limitations established in its permit administered by the Environmental Protection Agency (EPA).
+Monthly and annual reports on water quality sampling, use of chemicals at this facility, compliance records are available from EPA.
 Discharges from the cleaning treatment system are monitored as follows: